swtudor/transactions/LABS.md

-# 3-day Java & Spring Workship Labs
+# 3-day Java & Spring Workshop Labs

 ## Lab 1:
 Download this code, examine it, run it.
-Add comments throughout to identify some of the things you rememberfrom the morning review sessions (methods, classes, variables, parameters, datatypes, etc)
+Use comments to identify & label some of the things we discussed in the lecture:
+- methods
+- variables
+- parameters
+- classes
+- objects
+- access modifiers
+- etc

+Be prepared to show at least three things to the group.

 ## Lab 2:
+In the Main class, write an algorithm that will print the sum of all expenses for the current month.
+Must show pseudocode even if you don't solve the problem.

+_HINTS:_
+- the LocalDate object gives you built in ways to compare months
+- you will need looping and conditional logic

+##Lab 3:
-create a new class in the service package called Evaluator.
-In that class, create a method that will query the tranactions repo and return a total of the current months NEEDS.
-Should return an int
+Create a new class in the service package called TransactionService.
+In that class, create a method that will receive a month and return the sum total of expenses for that month.
+Replace the logic in the main method by calling your newly created method on the TransactionService and printing the results.

+This should fulfill the user story: `As a user, I need to see a sum total of all transactions by month` by printing the solution to the command line.

-## Lab 3:
+## Lab 4:
-Create a new domain class called Summary.
-This will have fields for month and total.
-Refactor the Evaluator class so that it will receive a Category and return an ArrayList of Summary objects containing the breakdown for each category
+As a group, brainstorm some additional functionality for this application.
+Some ideas to get you  started:
+- `As a user, I need to see a sum total of each category by month`
+- `As a user, I need to see a list of each category's transactions by month`
+- `As a user, I need to see a complete list of each category of transactions`
+- `As a user, I need to calculate the percentage of income used by a single category in a month`
+- `As a user, I need to calculate the percentage of income used total in a month`

+Write a new method for at least one of these user stories.
+If you get more done, that's amazing!
+Excellent work!

-## Springify
+## Lab 5: Springify
-Add the `@SpringBootApplication` annotation above the main method.
+- In the main method of the `TransactionsApplication.java` class, add the `@SpringBootApplication` annotation above the main method.
-Insert `SpringApplication.run(TransactionsApplication.class, args);` into the main method.
+- Insert `SpringApplication.run(TransactionsApplication.class, args);` into the main method.
 Run the test `TransactionsApplicationTests.java`.
 What happens?